DeepLabCut/DeepLabCut/docs/functionDetails.md

 ### Cross Validation of Inference parameters (a maDeepLabCut CRITICAL POINT!):

-The neural network will detect bodyparts as well as limbs.
-These will then be assembled to create individuals, for this the graph of connections that you provide (skeleton) will be used.
+The neural network will detect bodyparts as well as limbs (i.e., the skeleton connections).
+These will then be assembled to create individuals; for this step, the graph of connections that you provided (skeleton) will be used.
 Note that several parameters will strongly influence the assembly of individuals.
 You need to cross validate parameters before inference.
 Here, you will run the new function (below) that will smartly try to optimize your `inference_config.yaml` file.
 You can also manually edit this file afterwards (more below).
-But, this first part will validate the parameters and optimize *either* hits/misses, RMSE, and percent correct keypoints (Tracking we deal with below).
+But, this first part will validate the parameters and optimize *either* hits/misses, RMSE, and percent correct keypoints (tracking we deal with below).
 Which objective might depend on your case; check the docstrings to see what is the default.
-This step uses a [global optimization with gaussian processes](https://github.com/fmfn/BayesianOptimization); by default only the parameters defined in bpounds will be optimzed within the provided ranges.
+This step uses a [global optimization with gaussian processes](https://github.com/fmfn/BayesianOptimization); by default only the parameters defined in `bpounds` will be optimzed within the provided ranges.
 All other parameters will be taken from the `inference_cfg.yaml` file.

 ```python
 deeplabcut.evaluate_multianimal_crossvalidate(config_path, Shuffles=[1], edgewisecondition=True, leastbpts=1, init_points=20, n_iter=50, target='rpck_train')